Skip to main content

 • All items in a queue will provide a grouping identifier, which is expected at the field iid

-• When an item is pushed in a queu where other items already exist with the same iid, it is guaranteed that this item will not be served until the already-existing items are gone (popped, committed or moved to deadletter)
+• When an item is pushed in a queue where other items already exist with the same iid, it is guaranteed that this item will not be served until the already-existing items are gone (popped, committed or moved to deadletter)

 • The former is true also in the presence of retries and delays: if an item is rolled back, it will block any other item with the same iid that happened to be pushed after